AI-Robot-Book/chapter3/speech_service/README.md

 - 2022-03-15: 初期版

 ## ライセンス
-Copyright (c) 2022, Yoshinobu Hagiwara
-All rights reserved.
+Copyright (c) 2022, Yoshinobu Hagiwara and Masaki Ito All rights reserved.
 This source code is licensed under the Apache-2.0 license found in the LICENSE file in the root directory of this project.